Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

 .. image:: _static/standard_workflow_meandispnorm.png

-`link function` creates an instance of the unit, makes some of it's attributes reference the other, belonging to the existing units (in this case, loader's) and defines the control flow order. `link function` returns an instance of the freshly linked unit.
+`link function` creates an instance of the unit ('MeanDispNormalizer'), link some attributes to other existing in workflow units (in this case, loader's, because MeanDispNormalizer designed to work with 'Loader') and links the control flow order ('link_from').
+`link function` returns the instance of the freshly created and linked unit.

 Read more about linking units at :doc:`manualrst_veles_units`

-One `link function` links exactly one instance of the unit.
+One `link function` links exactly one unit instance.

-.. note:: Useful convention: the names of instances always correspond to the names of `link functions`.
+.. note:: Useful convention: the names of `link functions` is correspond to the names of linked Units instances.
 For example, `self.meandispnorm` corresponds to :func:`link_meandispnorm`.

-To create Workflow with custom topology, import a :class:`veles.znicz.standard_workflow.StandardWorkflow`, create a subclass of StandardWorkflow and redefine :func:`create_workflow()` function.
+To create Workflow with custom topology, import a :class:`veles.znicz.standard_workflow.StandardWorkflow`, create a subclass of :class:`veles.znicz.standard_workflow.StandardWorkflow` and redefine :func:`veles.znicz.standard_workflow.StandardWorkflow.create_workflow()` function.

 1. Serial linking.

-To add a unit (e.g., image_saver) sequentially (snapshotter -> image_saver -> gds),  you need to add that unit with `link function` (self.link_image_saver) and pass the previous unit (self.snapshotter) as an argument to this  `link function`.
-The next unit (gds) links with our unit (image_saver) by self.link_gds `link function` with self.image_saver argument
+To add a unit (e.g., ImageSaver) sequentially (Snapshotter -> ImageSaver -> GradientDescent), add that unit (ImageSaver) with `link function` (self.link_image_saver) and pass the previous unit's instance (self.snapshotter) as an argument to this  `link function`.
+The next unit (GradientDescent) links with current unit (ImageSaver) by self.link_gds `link function` with self.image_saver argument

 .. code-block:: python